mnottoli/ddX-GSoC/README.md

 entire viruses, as well as running the calculation on high performance computer clusters.

-The generic goal of optimizing the ddX library can be achieved in several ways, for this reason we organized the project as three independent work packages.
+The generic goal of optimizing the ddX library can be achieved by acting in several directions, for this reason we organized the project as three independent work packages.
 This is an advantage, as the project can still be considered a success even if one work package is not completed.
-As a consequence, the project particularly robust against unexpected difficulties.
+As a consequence, the project is particularly robust against unexpected difficulties.

 **Mentor:** [Michele Nottoli](https://github.com/mnottoli) (michele.nottoli@mathematik.uni-stuttgart.de)